 More Easy Dessert Recipes

-A classic sugar cookie made easy by making them into bars.
-Frost with a generous layer of buttercream, tinted in your favorite color!
-Frosted Sugar Cookie Bars are a family favorite!
+A classic sugar cookie made easy by cutting them into bars, no rolling required!
+These Frosted Sugar Cookie Bars have a generous layer of buttercream, tinted in your favorite color!

 Prep Time: 15 minutes